A lot or a little?

 What's the story?

-In this loose remake of the 1960 film starring Frank Sinatra and his Rat Pack, George Clooney plays Sinatra's part, Danny Ocean, this time just out of prison (in the tux he was wearing when he went in) with an idea about robbing three casinos of $150 million.
+In OCEAN'S ELEVEN, a loose remake of the 1960 film starring Frank Sinatra and his Rat Pack, George Clooney plays Sinatra's part, Danny Ocean, this time just out of prison (in the tux he was wearing when he went in) with an idea about robbing three casinos of $150 million.
 The only problem is that the vault that holds all of their cash is "a security system that rivals that of most nuclear silos."
-But Danny figures if he can get a good team together and a bankroll for some equipment, he can make it work, Mission Impossible-style.
+But Danny figures if he can get a good team together and a bankroll for some equipment, he can make it work, Mission: Impossible-style.
 Danny connects with his former partner-in-crime Rusty (Brad Pitt), and they gather a team of men with various criminal talents.

 Is it any good?

 With enough genuine Hollywood star power to light all the neon signs in Nevada, this is a good old-fashioned, Hollywood heist film fun.
 Part of the pleasure of Ocean's Eleven is that we feel that we're listening in on real conversations, and find ourselves leaning forward as though each of us is in on the deal with them.